North Carolina vs. UConn Women's Basketball Predictions & Picks - December 10

 North Carolina Schedule Analysis

-- The Tar Heels have tied for the 40th-most Quadrant 1 defeats in the nation (two).

-- North Carolina has tied for the 27th-most Quadrant 2 victories in the nation (one).
+- The Tar Heels' best win of the season came against the Davidson Wildcats, a top 100 team (No. 56), according to our computer rankings.
+The Tar Heels captured the 74-70 home win on November 12.

-- North Carolina has tied for the 40th-most Quadrant 4 victories in the country (four).
+- North Carolina has four wins versus Quadrant 3 teams, tied for the 42nd-most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!